What Your Watch Says About You

 Rolex – The watch for guys who just don’t care about watches

 Just like the Cartier wearers, the Rolex crowd usually also does not care much for watches.
 The only difference between the two however is that the Cartier wearer actually has a sense of style.

 The purchase of literally all the other brands mentioned on this list requires at least some level of research and decision making into what you like.
 If that seems like way too much of a nuisance for you and you want to forgo the hassle of being an individual with unique taste and preferences then just buy a stainless-steel Rolex and be just as unremarkable as your peers.

 This is not a knock against the brand, which I recognize as one of the single most influential brands in the world, but the level of ignorance I experienced from AD Rolex owners is second to none.
 From guys who tell me they only check the time on their iPhone as the watch is too complicated to read, to others who I have had to explain why their Rolex doesn’t need a battery change, trust me when I tell you that if you want to talk watches with somebody, don’t even bother saying Hi to someone wearing a Rolex.

 Breitling – The Tough Guy

-A Breitling says about its wearer ‘I crave-short term satisfaction over long-term fulfillment, each one telling the tragic tale of a guy who was already half way to his dream Rolex.
+A Breitling says about its wearer ‘I crave-short term satisfaction over long-term fulfilment, each one telling the tragic tale of a guy who was already halfway to his dream Rolex.